KZol102/photography-portfolio/README.md

 # photography-portfolio
-Static site generated with Hekyll that contains my photography portfolio and a handful of photography related blog posts.
+Static site generated with Hakyll that contains my photography portfolio and a handful of photography related blog posts.